15 Best Online Course Platforms: Where Should Your Online Course Go?

-Udemy is the largest course marketplaces for online courses in the world.
+Udemy is the largest course marketplaces to find or create online courses in the world.
 This is definitely a go-to when it comes to learning a new skill.
-In fact, I’ve bought a dozen courses off of Udemy over the past six or seven years and have been very happy with the new skills I’ve learned from most of them.
+In fact, I've bought a dozen courses off of Udemy over the past six or seven years and have been very happy with the new skills I've learned from most of them.

 Udemy is a video-based system where you upload the videos that then make up the course.
 You do have the ability to upload PDF and text files to go along with the video lessons.
 The price range on Udemy courses can vary immensely.
 Some are several hundred dollars a course while there are many that fall in low to mid double digits.